OverflowSOC/Overflow-Presentation/README.md

 ### Cyber Defense / SOC Analyst

-After a successful 10+ year career in luxury retail management, where I honed skills in process optimization, risk management, and leading/mentoring teams, I have made a deliberate pivot into cybersecurity.
-Driven by a passion for technology and the need for a new challenge, I’ve spent the last two years immersing myself in cyber defense principles, completing hands-on labs, and earning my **CompTIA Security+** and **Google Cybersecurity** certifications.
+After a successful 10+ year career in luxury retail management, where I developed strong skills in customer relationship, process optimization, risk management, and team leadership.
+I made a deliberate transition into cybersecurity.
+Over the past two years, I have immersed myself in cyber defense fundamentals through hands-on labs, continuous training, and certifications including CompTIA Security+ and the Google Cybersecurity Certificate.

-My goal is to apply my analytical mindset and dedication to a **Tier 1 SOC Analyst role**.
+Today, I am excited to bring this analytical mindset, discipline, and customer-focused approach to my new role as a Tier 1 SOC Analyst, where I am committed to growing, contributing, and strengthening my organization’s security posture.

 ---